bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L70-L80)]

-These examples do the same thing, here is what is going on:
+These examples do the same thing.

-1. The first example uses the `ChildContent` factory method in <xref:Bunit.ComponentParameterFactory>, to pass a HTML markup string as the input to the `ChildContent` parameter.
+The first example uses the `ChildContent` factory method in <xref:Bunit.ComponentParameterFactory> to pass an HTML markup string as the input to the `ChildContent` parameter.

-2. The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `AddChildContent` method to pass a HTML markup string as the input to the `ChildContent` parameter.
+The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `AddChildContent` method to pass an HTML markup string as the input to the `ChildContent` parameter.

 # [Razor test code](#tab/razor)